Florida rejects renewable energy plan again

 Solar and biomass energy companies mourned the loss of a sure job development opportunity as the Senate's budget chief put a spear through a bill to spur renewable energy in Florida.

 "I'd pronounce that one dead," said Sen. J.D.
-Alexander, R-Lake Wales, chairman of the Senate Budget Committee after he indefinitely postponed a bill that would have allowed Florida's largest electric companies to raise electric rates as much as $375 million a year for five years to develop alternative energy.
+Alexander, R-Lake Wales, chairman of the Senate Budget Committee after he indefinitely postponed a rate-raise for renewables bill that would have allowed Florida's largest electric companies to raise electric rates as much as $375 million a year for five years to develop alternative energy.

 "I think it's a terrible idea," said Alexander, a citrus grower.
 "I can't believe we'd ask Florida to pay $1 billion in additional assessments with zero regulatory oversight.
 I think that's fundamentally not right."